SMF - Q3 2025 update

 THIS IS A MARKETING COMMUNICATION

 Except where stated as otherwise, the source of all information is Aviva Investors Global Services Limited (AIGSL).
 Unless stated otherwise any views and opinions are those of Aviva Investors.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
 Information contained herein has been obtained from sources believed to be reliable but, has not been independently verified by Aviva Investors and is not guaranteed to be accurate.
 Past performance is not a guide to the future.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.
 Nothing in this material, including any references to specific securities, assets classes and financial markets is intended to or should be construed as advice or recommendations of any nature.
 This material is not a recommendation to sell or purchase any investment.
 In the UK this is issued by Aviva Investors Global Services Limited.
-Registered in England and Wales No. 1151805.
+Registered in England No. 1151805.
 Registered Office: 80 Fenchurch Street, London, EC3M 4AE.
 Authorised and regulated by the Financial Conduct Authority.
 Firm Reference No. 119178.

 Introducing Aviva's Smooth Managed Funds: A Steadier Path Through Market Uncertainty